Nina-pw/HearWithYourEyes/README.md

 ## License

-This project is developed for educational purposes.
+This project is for educational purposes only.